epinio/docs/docs/howtos/create_custom_appcharts.md

   1. `epinio.io/stage-id` provides the id of the staging Pod which created the application's image.

-  1. `epinio.io/app-container` provides the name of the application's main `Container`, for use by `epinio exec`, for example.
-This label has to match the actual name of the container in the pod spec, of course.
+  1. `epinio.io/app-container` provides the name of the application's main `Container`, which is used by `epinio exec`.
+This label has to match the actual name of the container in the pod spec.